-Best if you can fill out the Loan Application online.
+It is best if you can fill out the loan application online.
 Alternatively, you can come to one of our offices so that we can help you fill out the application and process the paperwork.

 We will assign you to one of our experienced loan processors to process your loan.
 The loan processor will explain and guide you through the entire loan process.

-Once you send us all the required documents, we can lock the rate.
-We will set up an alert and will send to your email the update about rate/cost AS SOON AS rates changed.
-If the rate/costs meet your requirements, you can call us and we will lock rate for you.
+Once you send us all the required documents, we can lock in the interest rate.
+We will set up an alert to email or text you updates about rate/costs AS SOON AS the rates change.
+If the rate/costs meet your requirements, you can call us and we will lock in the rate for you.

-Most of the time, we lock for 30-days period.
+Generally, the lender will lock the rate for 30-days.
 Within this time-frame, we must close the loan or we will lose the rate lock.
-Some lenders allow extension for 5 days, 10 days, 15 days, etc. but come with a cost.
-Some other lenders do not allow extension and we may lose this rate lock.
-These lenders normally have "Worse Case" Policy.
-That is if market rates are the same or better than the locked rates, we get to keep our rate lock.
-However, if market rates are worse than the locked rates, we must relock at the market rates.
-Time is of the essence and we should not let the locked rate expires.
+Some lenders allow extensions for 5 days, 10 days, 15 days, etc. but there are associated costs.
+Some other lenders do not allow extensions and we may lose this rate lock.
+These lenders normally have a "Worst Case" Policy.
+That is, if market rates are the same or better than the locked rate, we get to keep our rate lock.
+However, if market rates are worse than the locked rate, we must relock at the current market rate.
+Time is of the essence and we should not let the locked rate expire.

-We must order an appraisal report so that lender can determine the value of the property.
+An appraisal report must be obtained so that the lender can confirm the value of the property.

 The cost of the appraisal report is typically about $500.
-You will provide us your credit card information or give us a check so that we can order the appraisal report for you.
-If the loan is locked with no points, no costs, then the lender will credit you a sufficient amount to cover all closing costs including the appraisal fee.
+We will require your credit card information or a check so that we can order the appraisal report for you.
+If the loan is locked with no points or costs, the lender will credit you a sufficient amount to cover all closing costs including the appraisal fee.

-Please notice that this appraisal fee is non-refundable.
-If the appraiser has not come to your property yet, then you can cancel and get a full refund.
-However, there is $75 lost for the appraisal trip if the appraisal already came to your house and you decide to cancel the appraisal order.
-If the appraisal report has been completed, then you will lose this appraisal fee if for ANY REASON, the loan cannot be funded.
+Please note that this appraisal fee is non-refundable.
+If the appraiser has not yet come to your property, you can cancel and get a full refund.
+However, there is a $75 charge for the appraisal trip if the appraiser has already viewed your property and you cancel the appraisal order.
+If the appraisal report has been completed, you will lose this appraisal fee if the loan cannot be funded for ANY REASON.

-If your house is in an uninhabitable condition, lender will not approve the loan.
-Lenders also requires that the property has smoke and carbon monoxide detectors installed as required by law.
+If your house is in an uninhabitable condition, the lender will not approve the loan.
+Lenders also require that the property has smoke and carbon monoxide detectors installed as required by law.

-It takes about one to three days for the lender to render a decision whether to approve your loan.
-Your loan may be denied or suspended because you are not qualified.
-Otherwise, the lender will conditionally approve your loan The lender will have a set of conditions that they can issue the final approval.
+It generally takes one to three days for the lender to render a decision whether to approve your loan.
+Your loan may be denied or suspended if you are not qualified.
+Otherwise, the lender will conditionally approve your loan.
+The lender will have a set of conditions that must be met before they will issue the final approval.

-Please help return the documents back ASAP so that we can clear these conditions ASAP.
-Normally, you should give us the required documents within one to two days.
+Please submit any requested documents to us immediately so that we can clear these conditions ASAP.
+The required documents should be submitted to us within one to two days.
 Please RUSH.

-Once all of the Prior-To-Doc conditions have been cleared, the lender will review all the loan documents one more time to see if there are anything missing.
-We, the broker, will order loan documents.
-In addition, we should have the loan documents to sign within two days of the request.
+Once all of the Prior-To-Doc conditions have been cleared, the lender will review all the loan documents one more time to make sure nothing is missing.
+We, the broker, will order the loan documents.
+We should have the loan documents to sign within two days of the request.

 When you sign the Final Loan Documents, please be consistent with your signature, do not cross-out anything, do not make changes, and do not alter the date.